On coarse geometric aspects of the Hilbert geometry: Corona

 By Proposition \ref{prop:homeo}, $\partial_{\partial X}$ is an isomorphism.
 Combining Propositions \ref{prop:3} and \ref{prop:1}, we see that $c(X)$ is also an isomorphism (see \cite[Proof of Theorem 4.8]{Emerson-Meyer} and also \cite[Section 3.2]{F-O13}).
 By tracing the diagram, we have the conclusion. \end{proof}

 \begin{rem} On the above setting, the transgression map $T_{\partial X}$ is an isomorphism and the assembly map $A(X)$ is injective.
-We note that the coarsening map $c(X)$ is an isomorphism for any Hilbert geometry because Proposition \ref{prop:1} and \ref{prop:3} are generally correct. \end{rem}
+We note that the coarsening map $c(X)$ is an isomorphism for any Hilbert geometry because Proposition \ref{prop:1} and \ref{prop:3} do not require the domain is properly convex. \end{rem}